philipithomas/www.philipithomas.com/_posts/2013-03-14-san-francisco-transcript.md

 In an Engineers Without Borders meeting, six undergraduate engineers asked, “Why is a spirometer so expensive?”
 They went on to invent a device that cost one one-hundredth that of current spirometers, and started a medical device business - [Sparo Labs](http://sparolabs.com) - that just took second place in the Olin Cup, awarded by the [Skandalaris Center for Entrepreneurial Studies](http://sc.wustl.edu).

-Computer science student Spencer Hewett asked, “Why is the checkout line so slow?” so he devised [NoQ](http://noq.io), was awarded a [Peter Thiel Fellowship](www.thielfellowship.org), and just graduated from the Winter class of [YCombinator](http://ycombinator.com).
+Computer science student Spencer Hewett asked, “Why is the checkout line so slow?” so he devised [NoQ](http://noq.io), was awarded a [Peter Thiel Fellowship](www.thielfellowship.org), and graduates from the Winter class of [YCombinator](http://ycombinator.com).
 Thank you for joining us tonight, Spencer.

 And today, the question I hear more and more on campus is, “Why don’t we build a solution?”
 And, more often, the answer has become “Let’s do it” from their friends, and “Let us help” from the university.
 Today I want to share two short stories that define my experience at Washington University - starting wute.vc, and launching Text Reject.